This article, first published in 2016, was updated in April, 2019.

 - Read the PMI Business Analysis for Practitioners: A Practice Guide.

 The PBA exam does not have a body of knowledge (BOK) as a reference like some exams such as the PMP or CBAP.
-However, the PMI BA Practice Guide is a key resource that you want to be familiar with.
+However, the PMI BA Practice Guide is the key resource that you want to be familiar with.
+I became thoroughly familiar with this source.

 - Read the Watermark Learning PBA Study Guide.

-The Watermark Learning PBA Study Guide complements the course materials and will reinforce what was covered in class.
-The Watermark course material, PMI BA Practice Guide, and Watermark Study Guide together provide a comprehensive suite of resources for preparing for the exam.
+The Watermark Learning PMI-PBA Study Guide complements the course materials and will reinforce what was covered in class.
+Included in the Study Guide is a Process Map that illustrates how the BA Practice Guide and Guide to BA are related.
+The Watermark boot camp course material, PMI-PBA Practice Guide, PMI Guide to Business Analysis, and Watermark Study Guide together provide a comprehensive suite of resources for preparing for the exam.

-- Review the Boot Camp manual, PMI BA Practice Guide, and Watermark PBA Study Guide by domain using the Exam Content Outline (ECO) as a reference point.
+- Review the Boot Camp manual, PMI BA Practice Guide, PMI Guide to BA, and Watermark PBA Study Guide by domain using the Exam Content Outline (ECO) as a reference point.

 - Make flashcards throughout your study and preparation.